dorinclisu/fastapi-auth0/README.md

 ### Swagger UI login requirements
 In order to utilize the interactive docs for the implicit flow, the callback url must be registered on the auth0 dashboard.
 For swagger this url is `{SWAGGER_DOCS_URL}/oauth2-redirect`, so if you are running FastAPI on localhost:8000, that becomes `http://localhost:8000/docs/oauth2-redirect`.
 Add it to "Allowed Callback URLs" for the application which you intend to login with (the client_id you input for Auth0ImplicitBearer authorization).

-Unfortunately, it's not possible to logout and login with another user before the token expires.
-This is a limitation of Swagger UI as the logout button only clears the access token locally, but doesn't call any url.
+In order to logout and login with another user, it's necessary to manually call GET `https://{auth0_domain}/v2/logout`, becacause the Swagger UI logout button is not able to clear 3rd party session / cookies.

 # Example usage
 ```Python